yyu/osfs02/README.rst

 OK, what else?
 Well, you might not like coding in assembly all the time.
 Nobody does.
 Actually we use assembly only when we don't have an option.
 In most times we use C programming language.
-So you need a C compiler.
+So we need a C compiler.
 My choice is GCC.
 Chances are you're more familiar with it than me.
 It's so widely used after all.
 So I won't take the time introducing it.

 Platform